njsk45/Mounts-Utilities/README.md

     - General Bug Fixes:
       - Fixed bug where you can ride mobs that are tamed by another player that you are not friends with.
+      - Some times the save structure function duplicates the mobs data when there are too many mobs close to each other, this has been fixed adding a crowd check to prevent it.